A Debt Management Plan Scotland can:

-Missing creditor payments or paying lower than the contracted amounts agreed will result in defaults being recorded on your individual credit report.
+Entering a DMP will result in you making lower monthly payments to your creditors.
+Making lower payments or missing your monthly contractual amount will result in defaults being recorded on your individual credit report.
 These defaults will remain on your credit report for six years.

-A Debt Management Plan may be appropriate if you have a temporary financial problem or if you can’t or don’t want to re-mortgage.
+A DMP may be appropriate if you have a temporary financial problem or if you can’t or don’t want to re-mortgage.

 Only unsecured debts such as: personal loans, credit cards, store cards, overdrafts and catalogues can be included in you Debt Management Plan.

 As secured loans and certain bills cannot be included in a Debt Management Plan, you will therefore need to ensure that your payments are maintained on the following priority debts and bills such as: mortgages, secured loans, council tax, hire purchase, utilities, TV licence, student loans and court fines.

 How can a Debt Management Plan Scotland help you?

 Our debt management programme will help you manage all your current debt by consolidating your monthly payments into one monthly affordable payment whilst allowing you to maintain an acceptable standard of living.

 Unlike most debt management companies, Debt Advisory Services (Scotland) does not charge an arrangement fee for setting up your Debt Management Plan